yktoo/yktoo.com/content/blog/0215/index.en.md

 As I feared, the actual art turned out to be like this:
 {{< imgfig "https://1.bp.blogspot.com/-q86XZXF4WyM/UtWFeZI7tOI/AAAAAAAAbvE/WsOH8Q2s6Ig/s1600/dsc02900.picasaweb.jpg" >}}

-This masterpiece by the Danish artist [Asger Jorn][wiki:en:Asger_Jorn] is called {{< fl "Verlust der Mitte" >}} and dated 1966.
+This masterpiece by the Danish artist {{< wiki "Asger_Jorn" "en" "Asger Jorn" >}} is called {{< fl "Verlust der Mitte" >}} and dated 1966.
 I'm now going to say something terribly blasphemous, but I reckon this painting a meaningless nonsense—well, I'm a layman as I warned you.

 In accordance with the level of my art education I evaluate items of art using an internal scale "like/dislike".
 The way it works I find obscure myself.
 Normally I would listen to the response of a certain piece of art in me.
 In this case the mood indicator didn't move.

 What always strikes me in modern art exhibitions is the room allocated for the exhibits.
 You usually see a couple of them in a concert hall-sized room.
-Works by the American [Rachel Harrison][wiki:en:Rachel_Harrison] occupied the most ground floor, and some of them left an impression on me.
+Works by the American {{< wiki "Rachel_Harrison" "en" "Rachel Harrison" >}} occupied the most ground floor, and some of them left an impression on me.
 She's a sculptor and her works usually look like this:
 {{< imgfig "https://2.bp.blogspot.com/-y7PQJHIOsWY/UtWFfz2HjjI/AAAAAAAAbvs/ZiVbu26QoIk/s1600/dsc02906.picasaweb.jpg" >}}

 Her exhibition had a plain name of "Turquoise-Stained Altars for Burger Turner".
 This exhibit seems incomplete to me, but with contemporary art you never know whether it's a work of art or just debris left by the builders: